Information Literacy, big picture investment ideas, general

 I started this site about four years ago to advertise IT skills, but my big picture views

-was right about that, they have provided 30% a year more or less risk free since 2001.
-No
+was right about gold, it has provided 30% a year more or less risk free since 2001 in

-end in sight.
-After US loan markets went toxic I thought readers needed to know the
+Australian dollars.
+No end in sight.
+After US loan markets went toxic I was on top of the

-Minsky moment was coming, that a credit crisis was dead ahead and that US lending
+fact that the Minsky moment was coming and that a credit crisis was dead ahead.
+In

-But the problems I identified are all too clear now; Peak Oil, a credit squeeze and a
+The problems I identified are all too clear now; Peak Oil, a credit squeeze and a failure of

 You ready for that?
 The financial and wealth building strategies that worked best over

 the last 25 years are broken.
-Did your advisor warn you of the credit crunch or $150.00
+Did your advisor warn you of the credit crunch or the

 More links